Observance of Christmas by country: Spain

 Christmas is an officially recognized holiday in Spain.
 In most of Spain, the Christmas period (Navidad) lasts from Christmas Eve (Nochebuena, that is, 'Good Night') on 24 December to Epiphany on 6 January.
 Many homes and most churches display a Nativity scene, a Christmas tree, or both.
-The belén or pesebre (Nativity scene) has a long tradition and is present in many homes, schools and stores, while the Christmas tree is not traditional, but it has become very popular.
-In Catalonia on the 26th, Sant Esteve (Saint Stephen) is celebrated with a family gathering.
+The belén or pesebre (Nativity scene) has a long tradition and is present in many homes, schools, and stores, while the Christmas tree is not traditional, but it has become very popular.
+In Catalonia, on the 26th, Sant Esteve (Saint Stephen) is celebrated with a family gathering.

 In most of Spain (though not in a few areas, such as Catalonia), a large family dinner is celebrated on Christmas Eve (nochebuena) and can last until late in the night.
 There is a wide variety of typical foods one might find on plates across Spain on this particular night, and each region has its own distinct specialties.
 It is particularly common to start the meal with a seafood dish such as prawns or salmon, followed by a bowl of hot, homemade soup.
 The main meal will often consist of roast lamb, or seafood, such as cod or shellfish.
-For dessert, there is quite a spread of delicacies, among them turrón, a dessert made of honey, egg and almonds.
-Special dishes and desserts include shellfish and fish, marzipan, turkey with truffles, and polvorones (shortbread made of almonds, flour and sugar).
+For dessert, there is quite a spread of delicacies, among them turrón, a dessert made of honey, egg, and almonds.
+Special dishes and desserts include shellfish and fish, marzipan, turkey with truffles, and polvorones (shortbread made of almonds, flour, and sugar).

 Even though there is still the traditional Misa del Gallo at midnight, few Spaniards continue to follow the old custom of attending.

 In most of Spain, Christmas day was not associated with presents for children until recently; instead, the Three Magi brought the presents on the night of 5 January, as they still do.
-Now children often receive some presents on Christmas Day or Christmas Eve, brought by Papá Noel ('Father Noel'), which is a non-traditional version of Santa Claus, as depicted in U.S. media, but in some regions there are other more traditional characters, for example, the Olentzero in the Basque Country.
+Now children often receive some presents on Christmas Day or Christmas Eve, brought by Papá Noel ('Father Noel'), which is a non-traditional version of Santa Claus, as depicted in U.S. media, but in some regions, there are other more traditional characters, for example, the Olentzero in the Basque Country.

 In the evening of 31 December (Nochevieja) there is also a large family feast.
-At 12:00 am on January 1 is very famous in Spain eat the Twelve Grapes (las doce uvas de la suerte).
+At 12:00 am on January 1, it is a famous tradition in Spain to eat the Twelve Grapes (las doce uvas de la suerte).
 Young people typically go out to a cotillón, a very big feast in bars and pubs, and they drink and dance until the next morning, when it is common to have churros with chocolate for breakfast.

-In the evening of 5 January a huge public parade or cavalcade (cabalgata de reyes) welcomes the Three Magi in the major cities of Spain.
+In the evening of 5 January, a huge public parade or cavalcade (cabalgata de reyes) welcomes the Three Magi in the major cities of Spain.
 The parades are often televised.
-Children put their shoes in a balcony or window on the night of 5 January in the hope that the Three Wise Men will deliver them presents.
+Children put their shoes on a balcony or window on the night of 5 January in the hope that the Three Wise Men will deliver them presents.